linkml/linkml/docs/schemas/uris-and-mappings.md

 With the above prefixmap, the CURIE `schema:Person` will expand to http://schema.org/Person

 ## class uri and slot uri

-For more information on the importance of URIs, even for modeling components themselves: https://www.cogsci.ed.ac.uk/~ht/WhatAreURIs/ slot and class URIs in LinkML define a robust and unique place to consistently find information about a class or slot in a LinkML model on the web.
+Slot and class URIs in LinkML provide the *meaning* for a class or slot, and give a robust and unique place to consistently find information about a class or slot in a LinkML model on the web.

-The two slots
+The two metamodel slots

  * [class_uri](https://w3id.org/linkml/class_uri)
  * [slot_uri](https://w3id.org/linkml/slot_uri)